-High Chiefess Lil'u Kamaka'eha was born on September 2, 1838 and was officially named eligible to the throne by King Kamehameha III and was entered in the Chiefs' Children's School, she ascended to the throne on January 29, 1891 as the heir of her brother, King David Kalakaua.
+Her Majesty Queen Liliʻuokalani was born on September 2, 1838.
+Her mother was High Chiefess Keohokālole and her father was High Chief Kapaʻakea.
+Liliʻuokalani was officially named eligible to the throne by His Majesty King Kamehameha III and was entered in the Chiefs' Children's School, she ascended to the throne on January 29, 1891 as the heir of her brother, His Majesty King David Kalākaua.

-Before Lili'u ascended the throne, she attended the Queens Jubilee for Queen Victoria of England along with her sister in-law, Consort Queen Kapi'olani, the wife of her brother, King Kalakaua.
+Before Liliʻuokalani ascended the throne, she attended the Queens Jubilee for Queen Victoria of England along with her sister in-law, Consort Queen Kapiʻolani, the wife of her brother, King Kalākaua.

 The Queen always believed in the birthright of Hawaiian Royalty as well as protecting and caring for her people, so she initiated a new constitution to replace the one her brother was forced to sign that restricted the powers of the monarchy.
-But this would eventually bring the Hawaiian Kingdom to an end.
+But this would eventually bring the Hawaiian kingdom to an end.
 Queen Liliuokalani was overthrown on January 17, 1893, by opposition of her new Constitution.

-surrenders under this protest:
+Queen Liliʻuokalani surrenders under this protest:

-"I, Liliuokalani, by the Grace of God and under the Constitution of the Hawaiian Kingdom, Queen, do hereby solemnly protest against any and all acts done against myself and the Constitutional Government of the Hawaiian Kingdom by certain persons claiming to have established a Provisional Government of and for this Kingdom.
+"I, Liliʻuokalani, by the Grace of God and under the Constitution of the Hawaiian Kingdom, Queen, do hereby solemnly protest against any and all acts done against myself and the Constitutional Government of the Hawaiian Kingdom by certain persons claiming to have established a Provisional Government of and for this Kingdom.

 That I yield to the superior force of the United States of America whose Minister Plenipotentiary, His Excellency John L. Stevens, has caused United States troops to be landed at Honolulu and declared that he would support the Provisional Government.